devtron-labs/devtron/docs/setup/install/install-devtron-in-airgapped-environment.md

     ```

 ### Installing Devtron with CI/CD Module Only
-To install Devtron with only the CI/CD module:
+Use the below command to install Devtron with only the CI/CD module

 1. Without `imagePullSecrets`:
     ```bash